voice-hearing/voice-hearing.github.io/content/about/index.cs.md

         ## **Buildings That Shelter Dreams**

-        **Azadi House** is more than a building.
+        **Azumi House** is more than a building.
 It’s a home for projects like the **Hope Garden** — where people find healing through soil and friendship, or as a quiet meeting space for grassroots Christian initiatives.

         We like to see ourselves as a **vehicle** — one you can step aboard for as long as you need.
 We provide the structure, governance, insurance, funding support, and network… you just bring your God-given vision, and together, we travel further.